-Not all place branding projects make it to the stage of realization, no matter how ingenious the consultant’s idea or craftsmanship.
-AINNIA is one of those cases, as Jeremy Hildreth reflects in his first contribution as Observer.
+Not all place branding projects make it to the stage of realization, no matter how innovative the consultant’s idea or elaborate his craftsmanship.
+AINNIA is one of those cases, as Jeremy Hildreth illustrates in this guest post.

 Many place brand consultants like to specialise in one type of client, for instance countries or cities.

 As a practitioner for the last ten years, I’ve worked on every level of place, from the smallest to the largest, from property developments, to neighbourhoods, to cities, to regions, to countries, and even, once, a continent.
 (Yes, I branded a continent — or attempted to — and that’ll be the subject of a future column here.)

 In place branding, I’ve seen and done it all.
 But, alas, not everything I’ve done has been seen by all.
 Put less cryptically: quite a lot of interesting work has been left on the cutting room floor, never making the leap from the PowerPoint slide to the real world.

 This is normal in the consulting business and creative industries, a highly common occurrence.
 For instance, in my recent interview with legendary former WPP creative director Neil French, he admitted that some of his favourite work of his career — including some place-of-origin ads for Air India — never ran.
 It’s par for the course.

 Nevertheless, it’s frustrating to put your heart into something only to have it never materialise in any substantive way.
 I have no way of knowing, but sometimes I imagine I’ve suffered this more than average, possibly because I push for outcomes that are ambitious and which come with a higher degree of difficulty in terms of implementation.
 Or, I work with more clients who are undertaking more speculative, high-risk, high-reward ventures.
 I just don’t know.